UMFcourses/UMFcourses.github.io/_pages/Arctic_course.md

 # Why come to Umeå Marine Sciences Centre?

 We offer the unique experience for a marine scientist to experience sea ice and the polar winter - something few other marine stations can offer within easy reach of central Europe!
-Further, [Umeå University](https://www.umu.se/en/) is home of the [European Polar Board](https://www.europeanpolarboard.org/), the leading organisation for coordinating European polar research, so you will be learning in an environment steeped in Arctic passion and the heart of Arctic marine research.
-And of course, you will get the opportunity to directly interact with our highly experienced instructors who between them have worked extensively in Arctic marine environments!
+Further, [Umeå University](https://www.umu.se/en/) is home of the [European Polar Board](https://www.europeanpolarboard.org/), the leading organisation for coordinating European polar research, so you will be immersed in an environment steeped in Arctic passion and at the heart of Arctic marine research.
+And of course, you will get the opportunity to directly interact with our highly experienced instructors who between them have worked extensively in Arctic marine environments around the world!

-Find out more about Umeå Marine Sciences Centre here: [UMF website](https://www.umu.se/en/umea-marine-sciences-centre/)  including how our research answers cutting-edge environmental grand challenges: [UMF research](https://www.umu.se/en/umea-marine-sciences-centre/about-umf/)
+Find out more about Umeå Marine Sciences Centre here: [UMF website](https://www.umu.se/en/umea-marine-sciences-centre/),  including how our research answers cutting-edge environmental grand challenges: [UMF research](https://www.umu.se/en/umea-marine-sciences-centre/about-umf/)

 ![Come to UMF!](/assets/images/Arctic_view_why_compressed.png)